-- Sales & Sales Returns:- Sales account in trial balance shows gross total sales(cash as well as credit) made during the year.
+The sales account in the trial balance shows gross total sales(cash as well as credit) made during the year.
 It is shown on the credit side of the trading account.
 Goods returned by customers are called return inwards and are shown as a deduction from total sales and the computed amount is known as net sales.

-- Other incomes:- Besides salaries and other gains and incomes are also recorded in the profit and loss account.
-Examples of such incomes are rent received, dividend received, interest received, discount received, the commission received, etc.
+Besides salaries and other gains and incomes are also recorded in the profit and loss account.
+Examples of such incomes are rent received, dividend received, interest received, discount received, commission received, etc.

 The preparation of trading and profit and loss account requires that the balances of accounts of all concerned items are transferred to it for its compilation.